Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **C (Rename):** Renaming the pages might change their alphabetical order, but it's not the recommended or flexible way to define a custom hierarchy.
 *   **D (Drag and Drop):** This feature is **only** available for the standard "Project Wiki."
 It is disabled for "Published Wikis" because the portal doesn't have the authority to automatically commit and push changes back to your Git repository.

-### Question #20
+### Question #6

-DRAG DROP You have a GitHub organization named org1 and an Azure tenant named Tenant1.
+You have a GitHub organization named org1 and an Azure tenant named Tenant1.

 You need to enable single sign-on (SSO) in Azure Active Directory (Azure AD) for the users in org1.

 Which URIs should you use for the SAML configuration in Azure AD?

 To answer, drag the appropriate URIs to the correct settings.
 Each URI may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.